mlverse/lang/README.md

 **‘man-lang/’** folder.
 Make sure to add the new folder to your project **‘.Rbuildignore’** file (`^man-lang$`)

-For this package, the console output of making that function call looks like this:
+For this package, making that function call creates this console output:

 ``` r
 > translate_roxygen("spanish", "es")